lucj/k0s-family/content/k0smotron/mgmt-cluster/_index.md

 weight: 1
 ---

-In this step we'll create a management cluster, that we'll use to host the workload clusters' control plane.
+In this step we'll create a management cluster, and use it to host the control planes of child clusters.

 ## Creating the cluster

-First, we install [kind](https://kind.sigs.k8s.io/), an handy tool that allows creating Kubernetes clusters in containers.

-Next, we define a configuration file for this cluster.
+First, define the kind's configuration file for our management cluster.

 ```yaml {filename="config.yaml"}
 kind: Cluster